Scott Morrison

 Morrison won a second term after leading the Coalition to an upset victory in the 2019 election.
-Morrison drew near unanimous condemnation for taking a holiday during Australia's 2019–20 bushfire season and for his government's response to the disaster.
-Morrison also faced criticism for his response to the 2021 Parliament sexual misconduct allegations.
-During the COVID-19 pandemic, Morrison established the National Cabinet, and Australia received praise during 2020 for being one of the few Western countries to successfully suppress the virus, though the slow initial pace of the COVID-19 vaccination rollout was criticised.
+Morrison's government passed the stage three tax cuts and responded to the COVID-19 pandemic in Australia.
+Under his leadership, the National Cabinet was established, and Australia received praise during 2020 for being one of the few Western countries to successfully suppress the virus, though the slow initial pace of the COVID-19 vaccination rollout was criticised.
+Morrison would be involved in several scandals and controversies as prime minister, including his decision to take a holiday during Australia's 2019–20 bushfire season and his government's response to the disaster, his response to the 2021 Parliament sexual misconduct allegations and 2022 Eastern Australia floods and his perceived inaction on climate change.
 In foreign policy, Morrison oversaw the signing of the AUKUS security pact and increased tensions between Australia and China and Australia and France.
 Morrison directed logistical support to Ukraine as part of the international effort against Russia in the wake of the 2022 Russian invasion of Ukraine.
-Morrison has also been criticised for his government's response to the 2022 eastern Australia floods, and his perceived inaction on climate change.
-The Morrison government was defeated at the 2022 election, making Morrison the first prime minister since John Howard to serve a complete term in office.
-Following the loss, Morrison announced that he would step down as leader of the Liberal Party, with Peter Dutton being elected unopposed to replace him.
+The government was defeated at the 2022 election and Morrison stepped down as leader of the Liberal Party; Peter Dutton was elected unopposed to replace him.

-After leaving office, Morrison became involved in a scandal after it was revealed that he had secretly held several ministerial positions while serving as prime minister, which led to Parliament moving a censure motion against him.
-Morrison is the first non-sitting prime minister to be censured.
+After leaving office, Morrison became involved in a scandal after it was revealed that he had secretly held several ministerial positions while serving as prime minister, which led to Parliament passing a censure motion against him.
+He resigned from Parliament on 28 February 2024, and has subsequently worked as an advisor to various lobby groups and as a public speaker.

 Early life and education

 Morrison was born in the suburb of Waverley in Sydney, the younger of two sons born to Marion (née Smith) and John Douglas Morrison (1934–2020).
 His father was a policeman who served on the Waverley Municipal Council, including a single term as mayor.
 Morrison's maternal grandfather was born in New Zealand.
 His paternal grandmother was the niece of noted Australian poet Dame Mary Gilmore.
 In 2012, on the 50th anniversary of her death, he delivered a tribute to her in federal parliament.
 Morrison is descended from William Roberts, a convict who was convicted of stealing yarn and transported to Australia on the First Fleet in 1788.

 Morrison grew up in the suburb of Bronte.
 He had a brief career as a child actor, appearing in several television commercials and small roles in local shows.
 Morrison attended Sydney Boys High School before going on to complete a Bachelor of Science (B.Sc.) honours degree in applied economic geography at the University of New South Wales.
-His honours thesis, a demographical analysis of Christian Brethren assemblies in Sydney, was deposited in the University of Manchester Library's Christian Brethren Collection.
+His honours thesis, a demographic analysis of Christian Brethren assemblies in Sydney, was deposited in the University of Manchester Library's Christian Brethren Collection.
 Morrison contemplated studying theology at Regent College in Vancouver, Canada, but he instead chose to enter the workforce after completing his undergraduate education, in part due to the disapproval of his father.